-The Lead Manager has, in a subscription agreement dated on or around 11 July 2013 (the "Subscription Agreement") between the Issuer, ProjectCo, HoldCo, Lead Manager, and the Financial Guarantors upon the terms and subject to the conditions contained therein, agreed to subscribe and pay for the Bonds at their issue price of 100 per cent. of their principal amount less the combined management and underwriting commission agreed therein.
-In addition, such amount as may be agreed in writing between the Issuer and the Financial Guarantors in respect of the Financial Guarantees.
-Fees and other expenses payable to the Financial Guarantors shall be deducted from the issue price of the Bonds and paid by the Lead Manager to the Financial Guarantors, on behalf of the Issuer.
-The Issuer has also agreed to reimburse the Lead Manager for expenses incurred by it in connection with the management of the issue of the Bonds.
-The Lead Manager is entitled in certain circumstances to be released and discharged from its respective obligations under the Subscription Agreement prior to the closing of the issue of the Bonds.
+Lloyds Bank PLC (the "Manager") has, in a bond subscription agreement dated the date of this Prospectus (the "Bond Subscription Agreement") between it, the Issuer, ProjectCo, HoldCo and the Financial Guarantors upon the terms and subject to the conditions contained therein, agreed to subscribe and pay for the Bonds at the issue price of 100 per cent of their principal amount less an underwriting commission of the principal amount of the Bonds plus accrued interest, if any.
+In addition, such amount as may be agreed in writing between the Issuer and the Manager in respect of guarantee fees payable to the Financial Guarantors may be deducted by the Manager from the issue price and paid by the Manager, on behalf of the Issuer to AGE and AGM.
+The Issuer has also agreed to reimburse the Manager for certain of its expenses incurred in connection with the management of the issue of the Bonds.
+The Manager is entitled in certain circumstances to be released and discharged from its obligations under the Bond Subscription Agreement prior to the closing of the issue of the Bonds.